Emmotes/ic_spoilers/docs/dynaheir.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Loyal Bodyguard** (Guess)
 > Minsc gains the Tanking role and is now eligible for this adventure regardless of other restrictions.
-Dynaheir increases Minsc's base health by 200%, and then further increases his health by 75% for every 50 areas completed in the current adventure, up to area 600.
-She also increases the health of all Champions, other than Minsc, by 25% of Minsc's max health.
+His base health increases by 200%, and then further increases by 75% for every 50 areas completed in the current adventure, up to area 600.
+All other Champions' health is increased by 25% of Minsc's max health.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>